 As initially envisioned, each speaker investigated the web of connections between social, political, economic and environmental pressures on wildlife management.
-This was extremely valuable as the attendees learned how similar the core issues were regardless of species or country.
+This was extremely valuable as the attendees learned how similar the core issues were, regardless of species or country.

-The second International Wildlife Management Symposium, Stewardship in Action was to explore some of the most pressing and controversial topics in wildlife management.
+The second International Wildlife Management Symposium, Stewardship in Action, was to explore some of the most pressing and controversial topics in wildlife management.
 Purposefully, we gathered experts with different views on conservation and the role of hunters in wildlife management.

 Wildlife Stewardship Series

 In 2006, GOABC launched the Wildlife Stewardship Series, a program designed to address relevant and timely issues in wildlife management.
-Bringing together guide outfitters, government, biologists, First Nations and wildlife managers, the series stimulate meaningful discussion and developed recommendations for government.
+Bringing together guide outfitters, government, biologists, First Nations and wildlife managers, the series stimulated meaningful discussion and developed recommendations for government.